shaggyfeng/obsidian-Pink-topaz-theme/README.md

 	- Improved outline hover effects
 - 2021-05-20
 	- Added even more sublime graph view colours.
-	- Now pitures, tables and videos will be in the middle of the page, no longer on the left side.
+	- Now pictures, tables and videos will be in the middle of the page, no longer on the left side.
 	- Added even more sublime graph view colours.
 	- changed colours for focus mode when typing in edit mode
 	- text alignment and be adjusted by: Syntax: start | end | left | right | center | justify | match-parent